 Under Anne Mulcahy, this foundation came from non-core assets and liquidation issues that allowed her to raise more than $2 billion towards Xerox’s debt of $18 billion.

-As she put it, when your company is in dire straits, you need to rearrange your priorities drastically.
+As she put it, when your company is in dire straits, you must drastically rearrange your priorities.

 Sectors that are kept up more for tradition than profitability need to be downsized.
-More capital needs to be invested towards Research and Development to guarantee a flow of innovative products and services.
+More capital needs to be invested in Research and Development to guarantee a flow of innovative products and services.

 Playing to Your Strengths